-The Provost’s Dissertation Fellowship supports doctoral students from across the university as they complete their dissertations, allowing them to minimize other obligations, such as teaching.
+The Provost’s Dissertation Fellowship supports Ph.D. students from across the university as they complete their dissertations, allowing them to minimize other obligations, such as teaching.
 Applicants may apply for up to twelve months of funding to support focused efforts toward dissertation completion, which they will lay out in a plan detailing their monthly goals.
 It is expected that this plan will be written in collaboration with the applicant’s dissertation advisor and should be realistic and comprehensive.
-Every month, fellows will meet with the Associate Provost for Graduate Programs to discuss their progress and the students’ advisors will submit monthly status reports.
+Every month, fellows will meet with the dean of The Graduate School to discuss their progress and the students’ advisors will submit monthly status reports.
 Funding may be suspended at any time should a fellow fall behind on their monthly goals.
 Though fellows may request up to 12 months of funding, funding will end one month following completion of the dissertation defense.

 In order to be eligible for the Provost’s Dissertation Fellowship, students must meet the following criteria:

 - Applicants must have an approved dissertation proposal at the time of application.

 - Applicants must be within 12 months of graduating from the time the fellowship begins